 Coercive Control, Safety Zones, and Search and Destroy Missions — insights from Evan Stark

-Coercive Control: How Men Entrap Women in Personal Life by Evan Stark (Oxford University Press, 2007).
+Coercive Control: How Men Entrap Women in Personal Life by Evan Stark (Oxford University Press, 2007). (affiliate link).

 Evan Stark brings illuminating analysis and insight into the topic of coercive control as it takes place in domestic abuse.
 And as the subtitle How Men Entrap Women in Personal Life makes clear, he focuses on how men coercively control women in personal relationships.

 It’s a demanding book to read.
 It’s written for domestic violence professionals, not victims, and it covers a lot of the history of professional and academic thinking and research on domestic abuse/domestic violence.
 But survivors of domestic abuse who love reading or are happy to skim the more academic passages, can find many gems and case studies within it.
 I’m going to start with one gem, a case study that I think many of our readers will relate to.

 Note: in my quotes from the book, for ease of reading on this blog, I have added more paragraph breaks than Evan Stark had in his text.
 Trigger warning: this case study may bring up painful memories for many of our readers.

 Arlene D’s physically abusive husband, John, was a successful contractor in Iowa.
 John’s lavishly decorated home office contrasted markedly with the family’s living room, where stuffing was visibly coming out of the couch and easy chairs.
 Arlene homeschooled their five children, one of whom was learning disabled.